 Looking to evaluate articles?

-- Link to Evaluating Articles 101 presented by Anne Hiller-Clark at the library’s Digital Brownbag Series.
-[You will need to download a .jar file and have Java on your computer.]
+Link to Evaluating Articles 101 presented by Anne Hiller-Clark at the library’s Digital Brownbag Series.
+[You will need to download or have Java on your computer.]

 Apply “TRUST” principles to the main supporting articles for your specific topic:

 - Target purposeful and relevant information for the intended research

 - Review the qualifications and achievements of the author